You’re working on an ugly essay assignment. You’ve found an essay that is nearly perfect. It may be a friend’s or one that you wrote for another cl...

 The name already reveals what this plagiarism type is.
 When students copy information directly from a source before inserting it into their academic works, it’s known as copy-and-paste method.

 Whether you took a short phrase, a long sentence, or even a paragraph from someone, displaying it as your unique content, it is going to fall under copy-and-paste plag.
 It could be tempting to do this for finishing work faster, but results won’t justify the means.
 Paraphrase quotes or statements — it won’t require many efforts.

 This is a pretty unexpected kind of plagiarism that happens more often than you could imagine.
 Students create lots of academic essays during their studies, and some of them have similar themes.
 Sometimes it’s a big temptation to just take bits from previous papers and make them a part of your new one.
 But sadly, it won’t make it original.

 Just because you are the author of both essays doesn’t mean you can base them on one another.
 Professors expect each work to be 100% unique, so this is something you should respect.

 Read also: How professional paper writing services can help you avoid plagiarism.

 Consequences of Plagiarism Students Face

 Plagiarizing is dangerous in many respects.
-Students hear a lot about it, but many of them treat it as some scary tale.
+Students hear a lot about how to plagiarize without getting caught, but many of them treat it as some scary tale.
 That’s because they don’t really know what they are risking.
 Here are four common results.

 Failing the course